Fudan-iGEM/2023-wiki/docs/src/model.md

 Where $A$ and $B$ represent the concentrations of two substances, $F$ is the supply rate, $K$ is the consumption rate, $D_a$ and $D_b$ are diffusion coefficients, $l_a$ and $l_b$ are diffusion rates, $\overrightarrow{V}$ is the velocity distribution field, $\bigotimes$ denotes the tensor product, and $\delta_{ij}$ is the unit matrix.

-In our model, $A$ and $B$ represent the concentrations of two types of *E.coli* expressing antigens and nanobodies, respectively. $F$ and $K$ represent **the rates of *E.coli* division and the rate of connection formation between two cells** under certain antigen-nanobody binding strength conditions.
+In our model, $A$ and $B$ represent the concentrations of two types of *E. coli* expressing antigens and nanobodies, respectively. $F$ and $K$ represent **the rates of *E. coli* division and the rate of connection formation between two cells** under certain antigen-nanobody binding strength conditions.

 ## Results